Optimal dense materialization of the stabilizer formalism without polynomial overhead: Optimal materialization of stabilizer states

 \subsection{Complexity and optimality}

-\begin{theorem}[Time and space complexity] On the word-RAM model described above, Algorithm~\ref{alg:main} runs in time $ O(2^n) $ and uses space $ O(2^n). $ More precisely, its running time is $ O(2^n + 2^k + k^2), $ and its working memory beyond the output array is $ O(2^k + k^2) $ words. \end{theorem}
+\begin{theorem} On the word-RAM model described above, Algorithm~\ref{alg:main} runs in time $ O(2^n) $ and uses space $ O(2^n). $ More precisely, its running time is $ O(2^n + 2^k + k^2), $ and its working memory beyond the output array is $ O(2^k + k^2) $ words. \end{theorem}

 \begin{proof} There are three cost components.